stackhpc/stackhpc-kayobe-config/doc/source/operations/control-plane-operation.rst

 Control Plane Monitoring
 ========================

-The control plane has been configured to collect logs centrally using the EFK stack (Elasticsearch, Fluentd and Kibana).
+The control plane has been configured to collect logs centrally using Fluentd, OpenSearch and OpenSearch Dashboards.

 Telemetry monitoring of the control plane is performed by Prometheus.
 Metrics are collected by Prometheus exporters, which are either running on all hosts